 4. Compensation Amount

-Finally, you should outline the compensation you deserve in your personal injury claim.
-You can determine your compensation amount by adding your economic and non-economic damages together.
+Finally, it would be best to outline the compensation you deserve in your personal injury claim.
+You can determine your compensation amount by adding your economic and non-economic damages.

 You can calculate economic damages by looking at your pay stubs, medical bills, and pharmacy charges.
 As for non-economic damages, there’s no single way to quantify them.